Robustness to Model Approximation, Model Learning From Data, and Sample Complexity in Wasserstein Regular MDPs: Introduction

-\begin{itemize} \item[(i)] In Section~\ref{discountedcontinuitysection}, we establish conditions under which the optimal \textit{discounted} cost value function is Lipschitz continuous with respect to the model; specifically in the cost function and the transition kernel (Theorem~\ref{upperbound1proof}).
-In Section~\ref{averagecontinuitysection}, we present analogous conditions for the Lipschitz continuity of the optimal \textit{average} cost value function in the model space (Theorems~\ref{upperboundacoe1} and~\ref{vanishingproof1}).
-For the average cost setting, we adopt two distinct approaches: one based on a minorization condition and the other on the vanishing discount factor method.
+\mypara{Contributions.} We summarize our technical contributions as follows: \begin{itemize} \item[(i)] In Section \ref{discountedcontinuitysection}, we derive conditions under which the optimal \textit{discounted-cost} value function is Lipschitz continuous with respect to the model, namely the cost function and the transition kernel (Theorem \ref{upperbound1proof}).
+Section \ref{averagecontinuitysection} establishes analogous results for the optimal \textit{average-cost} value function (Theorems \ref{upperboundacoe1} and \ref{vanishingproof1}).
+For the average-cost setting, we provide two approaches: one based on a minorization condition and another based on the vanishing-discount method.